lancejchen/vehicle_detection_n_lane_finding/README.md

 ![alt text][image2]

 ####2.
-Explain how you settled on your final choice of HOG parameters.
+Explain how I settled on your final choice of HOG parameters.

 I tried various combinations of parameters (color space, HOG orientation numbers, HOG pixels per cell, HOG cells per block, HOG channels used) and test them in my trained SVM and look for the best combination in the test score.
 I put the best parameters from my experiments in the config.py file for easy modification.
 So far I'm using the `YCrCb` color space Y channel and HOG parameters of `orientations=9`, `pixels_per_cell=(8, 8)` and `cells_per_block=(2, 2)`.

 ####3.
-Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).
+Describe how (and identify where in your code) I trained a classifier using your selected HOG features (and
+color features if you used them).

 The code for this step is contained in the function called get_classifier_n_scaler() (line 47 to line 58)in the file called `train_classifier.py` located in './src/vehicle_detection' directory.